Lexus RX 350 Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below details estimated Lexus RX 350 insurance rates for additional coverage and risk scenarios.
+The chart below illustrates average Lexus RX 350 insurance rates for additional coverage and risk scenarios.

-- An auto insurance policy for full coverage for a teenage driver with full coverage can cost $5,980 a year
+- The price for full coverage for a teenage driver can cost $5,980 or more

-Auto insurance prices for a Lexus RX 350 also have a wide range based on your driving characteristics, the trim level and model year, and physical damage deductibles and liability limits.
+Insurance prices for a Lexus RX 350 are also quite variable based on your driving record, the model year and trim level, and physical damage deductibles and liability limits.

-An older driver with a good driving record and high deductibles may only pay around $1,500 per year on average, or $125 per month, for full coverage.
-Prices are much higher for drivers in their teens, where even good drivers will have to pay in the ballpark of $5,900 a year.
+Older drivers with a clean driving record and high deductibles may only pay around $1,500 a year for full coverage.
+Prices are highest for teenage drivers, where even good drivers can expect to pay in the ballpark of $5,900 a year.
 View Rates by Age

-Where you choose to live makes a big difference in Lexus RX 350 insurance rates.
-A 40-year-old driver could pay as low as $1,130 a year in states like Utah, Ohio, and New Hampshire, or be forced to pay as much as $2,120 on average in New York, Michigan, and Florida.
+The state you live in has a huge impact on Lexus RX 350 insurance rates.
+A driver around age 40 might see prices as low as $1,030 a year in states like North Carolina, Wisconsin, and Vermont, or as much as $2,120 on average in Florida, New York, and Michigan.

 State | Premium | Compared to U.S. Avg | Percent Difference |